 “We're not forcing them to download an app; we're not forcing anybody to be part of a club and get targeted in a way that they don't want to.

-Here is the full interview from NRA Show 2018 with Revel Systems:
+Check out the NRA Show 2018 full interview with Revel Systems:

 Do you really know your customers?
 Schedule a demo to see how Como Sense can help you create a personalized customer experience and meet your business goals.